aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-video/_index.md

 1. Download ffmpeg [here](https://ffmpeg.org/download.html).

-2. Run the PowerPoint to video Javascript code.
+2. Run the PowerPoint to video JavaScript code.

-This Javascript code shows you how to convert a presentation (containing a figure and two animation effects) to a video:
+This JavaScript code shows you how to convert a presentation (containing a figure and two animation effects) to a video:

 ```javascript
 var presentation = new aspose.slides.Presentation();